 Google tends to reward long form content more as it helps showcase the author as an authority on the topic.
 However, this isn’t always the case.
 The content piece needs to answer relevant questions and be built properly.
 Google and other search engines have been known to lower rankings for this type of content due to keyword stuffing and other black-hat SEO tactics.
 Just be sure that you are producing true long form content rather than trying to make a quick jump in organic rankings.

-Which Form of Content Is Right for My Business?
+Which Form of Content Is Best For SEO?

-It’s best to remember that both short-form and long-form pieces can be beneficial or detrimental depending upon seasonality, their intended use, and the position of consumers in their buying journey.
-If they’re still in a research phase, long form is going to be best to help educate them on your product.
+It’s best to remember that both short-form and long-form pieces can be beneficial or detrimental depending upon their intended use, and the position of consumers in their buying journey.
+If they’re still in a research phase, long form is going to be best to educate them on your product and teach them why it’s worth purchasing.
 If they’re close to making a decision, then short form will be good to help give them a nudge in the right direction.
-It’s all dependent on the desired use of the content piece.
+It’s all dependent on what you hope to get out of your content.

 The Takeaway